Distraction-free word processing appeals to writers looking for lightweight tools that stay out-of-the-way.

 So I returned to Microsoft Word.

 Word is a huge program.
 It packs more features than I’ll ever use.
-I rarely go beyond typing, emboldening, italicising and inserting a hyperlink with Control-K. 95% of Word’s features are untouched on my machine.
+I rarely go beyond typing, emboldening, italicising and inserting a hyperlink with Control-K. 95 percent of Word’s features are untouched on my machine.

 Word’s stability is important.
 It makes automatic backups.
 And, as the industry standard, it allows me to file copy to editors in a format they like.